OpenTabletDriver/OpenTabletDriver/README.md

 ticket](https://github.com/OpenTabletDriver/OpenTabletDriver/issues/new/choose)
 and fill out the template with relevant information.
 We welcome both bug reports, as well as new tablets to add support for.
+In many cases adding support for a new tablet is quite easy.

+### Supporting a new tablet

+If you'd like us to add support for a new tablet, open an issue or join our [discord](https://discord.gg/9bcMaPkVAR) asking for support. *We generally prefer that adding tablet support be done through discord, due to the back-and-forth involved*.

+We'll have you do a few things like making a recording of the data sent by your tablet using our built-in tablet debugging tool, testing features of the tablet (on-tablet buttons, pen buttons, pen pressure, etc) with different configs we'll send you to try.

+You're also of course welcome to open a PR adding support for it yourself, if you have a good grasp on what's involved.

-In many cases adding support for a new tablet is quite easy, especially if it's for a tablet with a manufacturer who's other tablets we already support.
+Generally this process is relatively easy, especially if it's for a tablet manufacturer we already have support for on other tablets.